Querent-ai/querent-docs/querent/docs/overview/architecture.md

 ### Natural Language Processing Tasks

-Parallely during data ingestion, the system starts processesing the data using a combination of NLP techniques:
+In parallel with data ingestion, the system initiates data processing using a combination of NLP techniques:

 - **Transformer / Large Language Models:**  Execute core natural language processing tasks.
 - **Entity Recognition:**  Identifies and extracts key entities from the data.